hemepositive/PC-lecture/index.md

 - Beating a dead horse

-  - How long do you need to make a decision on your spouse, a new car, vacation?
+  - How long do you need to make a decision on your spouse/partner, a new car, vacation?
   - Give surrogates the same courtesy.
-  - People tend to dig there heels in when repeatedly questioned.
+  - People tend to dig their heels in when repeatedly questioned.
   - Readdress when something changes.

 - Making an agenda